YolfTypo3/SavNetwork/Documentation/UsersManual/Index.rst

 Click on a node and move the mouse to enjoy the effect of vis.js library.

-Adding images or links to nodes
+Adding Images or Links to Nodes
 ===============================

 Adding an image or a link to one node can be easily done using the wizards.